Updated on April 25, 2024

 Many of Bali’s domestic homes and luxury villas use the distinct philosophies of Balinese architecture.
 Using nature at its best to provide a man-made structure with a relaxed and tropical atmosphere, Bali homes and private resorts provide the perfect dwellings that are in tune with the environment.

 With the island becoming more and more popular as a top tourist destination in Asia, more establishments are offering private luxury villas to compliment an exciting Balinese vacation.
 Private luxury villas in Bali using the distinct Balinese style combined with modern elements have become a staple of architectural designs found on the island.
-Some of the popular luxury villas that uses the Balinese architecture or a touch of it are Villa Ambra, Villa Hartland, and Villa Ketapang.
+Some of the popular luxury villas that uses the Balinese architecture or a touch of it are Villa Ambra, Villa Des Indes 1, and Villa Zelie.

 Despite the visible marriage of tradition and modernity in architecture in Bali homes and private villas, designers and builders still place the distinct philosophies of Balinese architecture as the top priority.